Dankdar/pms/README.md

 22-10622 Dar.
 Forman Christian College University.

-1. Paste inside root directory/ where you install xammp local disk C: drive D: drive E: paste: (for xampp/htdocs,
+1. Paste inside root directory/ where you have installed xammp i.e local disk C: OR drive D: OR drive E: etc.. then paste in: xampp/htdocs,

 2.Import pms.sql file(given inside the zip package in SQL file folder)